Mcdaid101/Foot-Galaxy/README.md

 * I created a new app with the project name
 * Select region as Europe
 * Open the Resources section and select Heroku Postgres
-* Open the Settings section and select Config VARS, then add the keys needed to start development DATABASE_URL/SECRET_KEY/CLOUDINARY_URL, with Config VARS you add: PORT: 8000 + DISABLE_COLLECTSTATIC: 1;
+* Open the Settings section and select Config VARS, then add the necessary keys to your project.

 <p> 3.
 Set up Django settings.py and necessary folders/files </p>